Mailgun Optimize’s Complete Guide to Email Deliverability Best Practices

 If you really want to dig deep into email deliverability, there’s no better way to explore it than with a full-blown audit.
 This can and should be part of a big-picture email marketing audit.
 However, you could also choose to focus solely on deliverability.

-Our pals at Mailgun by Sinch have an in-depth guide to conducting an email deliverability audit.
+Our pals at Sinch Mailgun have an in-depth guide to conducting an email deliverability audit.
 It includes tasks such as evaluating email infrastructure, verifying email authentication, conducting list hygiene, and assessing your sender reputation.

 You can decide how technical and complex your email deliverability audit should be.
 Most importantly, you’ll need benchmarks from the previous year (or quarter) so you can measure improvements and catch potential problems.